Skip to main content

 }

-Note: The legacy time_visible_ms field is still present for backward compatibility but now reports the same value as engaged_time_ms.
+The legacy time_visible_ms field still exists for backward compatibility but reports the same value as engaged_time_ms.
 Use engaged_time_ms for all new integrations and scoring rules.

 Custom Events